Sv443/DumpErTon/README.md

 ## DumpErTon - simple REST file dump server
 Allows anyone to dump and read files to and from the server, given a private authorization token.

+> [!IMPORTANT]
-This project was made to test NestJS and is not intended for production use.
+> **This project was made to test NestJS and is not intended for production use.
-The server is not secure and should not be used to store sensitive data.
+> The server is not secure and should not be used to store sensitive data.**

 <br>